Cordeltadigital/react-forms/README.md

 CSS or style attributes.

 Additionally, a `validated` class is applied to individual elements as they change, and to the form when it is submitted.
-This allows you to make use of the `:invalid` pseudo-class, but only display validation styles after validation has occurred.
+This allows you to make use of the `:invalid` CSS pseudo-class, but only display validation styles after validation has occurred.

 Styling to work with the example code above might look something like: